Founder & CEO

 I've often been asked, "Why the Whole Care Network and not a name in and around caregiving?"

-Creating the Whole Care Network has been my way to give back to the Caregiving community who allowed us to share our story which brought comfort and joy to both Richard and me while establishing life-long friendships through our caregiving journey.
+Creating the Whole Care Network has been my way of giving back to the Caregiving community, who allowed us to share our story, bringing comfort and joy to Richard and me while establishing life-long friendships through our caregiving journey.

 As I've said before...'
-It's through story sharing where diversity meets the road to collaborate on a common cause.'
+Through story sharing, diversity meets the road to collaborate on a common cause.'
 Story sharing is cathartic; story sharing breaks down walls and helps topple fear while bringing comfort, compassion, and empathy to the storyteller and story receiver.
-Story sharing brings people together from diverse backgrounds who learn their common goal is to simply care for their loved ones.
+Story sharing brings people together from diverse backgrounds who learn their common goal is to care for their loved ones simply.

 While I started The Whole Care Network based on my own experience as a working family caregiver and the passion gained through advocacy and collaboration before, during, and after caregiving ends; I also realized from my experience that caregiving is about caring for the caregiver, the care receiver and the care team in body, mind, and spirit.
 Rather a whole care, holistic approach to caregiving.